11 Low-maintenance Perennials for Shade

 While some have brilliantly colorful leaves, others stand out more because of their dark veins and melancholy tones.

-Most coral bell species prefer partial to full shade since their leaves are prone to burning and moisture loss.
-In fact, shade makes their colors more vibrant.
+Most coral bell species prefer partial to full shade, as their leaves are prone to burning and moisture loss.
+Shade also makes their colors more vibrant.

-Even though the foliage is enough to stand out on its own, the summer blooms undoubtedly help capture attention.
+Even though the foliage is enough to stand out independently, the summer blooms undoubtedly help capture attention.
 These could be the same color as the leaves or completely different from the rest of the plant.

 4. Spotted Dead Nettles